MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 ## Troubleshooting

 In some cases when you try to register a passkey, it gets stored locally in the Authenticator app but not registered on the authentication server.
 For example, the passkey provider might not be permitted, or the connection might time out.
-If you see an error that the passkey already exists when you try to register, you need to first delete the passkey that was created locally in the Authenticator app before you can retry registration.
+If you try to register a passkey and see an error that the passkey already exists, delete the passkey that was created locally in the Authenticator app, and retry registration.

 To remove the passkey from Authenticator, click the *Trash* icon, then tap **Delete** to confirm.